 The principle tool that can be used to ensure a correct answer from tracking through the field maps is the step size.
-This is controlled either from Mice-Modules by setting the G4StepMax parameter per volume; or from data cards by setting the max_step_length parameter.
+This is controlled either from MiceModules by setting the G4StepMax parameter per volume; or from data cards by setting the max\step\length parameter.
 Setting this parameter to a small value increases the tracking time; setting it to a large value decreases the accuracy.
 Numerically, 100 mm is found to be a reasonable value for sufficiently accurate stepping through the fields [citation: C Rogers thesis].
 No one has ever studied effect of miss distance on e.g. some of the MICE apertures.

 It is also wise to avoid hard field edge boundaries in the cooling channel.
-MAUS uses by default 4th order Runge Kutta for numerical integration (RK4, stepping_algorithm = "ClassicalRK4").
+MAUS uses by default 4th order Runge Kutta for numerical integration (RK4, stepping\algorithm = "ClassicalRK4").
 For each tracking step, RK4 calls the MAUS field map routines 4 times.
 Geant4/RK4 only knows about the field value at these four points, and makes some smoothing approximation at intermediate points.
-If the geometry presents a field inhomogeneity i.e. a hard edged boundary, it will severely degrade the stability of the tracking.
-The way to fix this is to implement Geant4 volume boundaries on either side of the edge of any field maps.
-This forces Geant4 to stop tracking, step over the field boundary, and then start tracking again.